-Anecdotal evidence suggests that there are some supplements that can help you to slow down any tolerance building up because of your Kratom usage.
+Anecdotal evidence suggests that there are some products that can help you to slow down any tolerance building up because of your Kratom usage.

 Magnesium is a natural NMDA substance.
 NMDA antagonists, as they are known, interfere at some of the binding sites for Kratom.
 These particular binding sites may be partially responsible for Kratom tolerance, so taking magnesium can prevent some of these effects.

 That being said, it’s important to remember that even too much of a good thing is too much.
-Taking an excessive amount of magnesium can cause you just as many problems as taking too much Kratom can, so be sure that you only use a healthy level of this supplement.
-Moderation is the key!
+Taking an excessive amount of magnesium can cause you just as many problems as taking too much Kratom can, so be sure that you only take it in moderation.